- California minimum wage 2024

 Minimum wage laws apply in Los Angeles, San Francisco, and all other cities in California.
 They are applicable to full-time and part-time work in all industries, from hospitality and food service to advertising and commercial jobs.
 The rate is mainly determined by the number of employees, though companies can pay subminimum rates in some special circumstances.
 The state legislatures do not include compensation for overtime pay.

-Beginning on January 1, 2023, for employers with 26 or more employees and January 1, 2024, for employers with 25 or fewer employees, California will increase its minimum wage by the lesser of:
+According to California’s Labor Code, beginning on January 1, 2023, for employers with 26 or more employees and January 1, 2024, for employers with 25 or fewer employees, California will increase its minimum wage by the lesser of: